lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 Another kind of supervised learning is called ***classification***.

 Classification is the technique that we can use to predict which class or category, something belongs to.
-Its  simplest variant is the binary classification where we predict whether entities belong to one of two classes (true or false).
+A simple variant is binary classification where we predict whether entities belong to one of two classes (true or false).

 Example, we'll take a number of patients in a health clinic, gather some personal details e.g. age: 23, pregnancy: 1, glucose: 171, BMI: 43.5, run tests, and identify which patients are diabetic and which are not.